 All of this can be found on my github repo here.
 After cloning you can follow the README.md instructions.

-This post is mostly just to show how easy it is to get up and running with docker swarm mode and docker stack deploy
+This post is mostly just to show how easy it is to get up and running with docker swarm mode and docker stack deploy.

 This is an example of thumbor in docker swarm using docker stack deploy.